LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 It's important to emphasise that more is not better.
 The numbers don't matter, the reasons for them do.
 Some libraries may have an increase in borrowing purely due to their location.
 Good for them, but they're no more important than a library with a decrease in borrowing that serves a particularly deprived area.

-> Task 5: Commission projects to look at key questions using trial authority data.
+> Task 5: Commission data analysis to look at key questions using trial authority data.
 Make that process available to any authority publishing using the data schema.

 ## Tell stories

 Data has a bad reputation in public libraries, and the people tasked with doing it will be sick of it.

-At one local authority, library data meant keying data into a 'key performance indicator' system every month.
+At one local authority, data reporting meant keying measures into a 'key performance indicator' system every month.
 This included book issues and visits per library.
 Data from other council services also went into the system.
 It would be a dull job even for someone who loved data.
-But for libraries, performance being reported to senior leaders and councillors as a slow downward trend must be soul-destroying.
+But for libraries, continually reporting performance to senior leaders and councillors as a slow downward trend must be soul-destroying.

 That's not how to use data.
 Data tells us stories about things we are curious about.
 We don't need it to prove worth, but it's useful for improving services, and making data-informed decisions.